SysKitTeam/docs-insights/getting-started/index.md

 author: Tomislav Sirovec
 date: 01/03/2018
 ---
 In this article we will take you through some of the common use cases and usual steps when using the application for the first time.
-We provided you with an overview of the entire application and how to use it.
+We have provided you with an overview of the entire application and how to use it.
 For detailed information on certain feature please explore other articles.

 ## Let's get started